 Taking action to stop cold air entering your home, and to stop warm air leaving, is one of the key ways to save energy and money.
 Here are some ideas that will help you have the greatest impact.

 Draught-proofing is one of the cheapest and easiest ways to keep your home warm and comfy as well as save energy and money.
-In fact, draught-proofing can save up to a quarter of your heating bills.
+In fact, draught-proofing can save up to 25% of your heating bills.